 Last week I told you all about Lady Caroline Lamb’s marriage,which I thought was just such a wonderful real Regency story and then from now on, we will follow Caroline from the honeymoon period into the confused mess which ended up with her caught up in the heart of some of the most talked about scandals in history.

-But before I go on, for people new to my blog, here is a little background to this series of posts, and for my followers, just skip to the end of the italics where I have, as usual, marked it in bold ;)
+But before I begin this week’s little tale, here is the back ground to this series of posts for anyone joining my blog today, but for everyone following, as always, just skip to the end of the italics where I have marked the type in bold.

 I was drawn to Lady Caroline Lamb, who lived in the Regency era, because Harriette Wilson the courtesan who wrote her memoirs in 1825, mentions the Ponsonby and the Lamb family frequently.
 Also the story of Caroline’s affair with Lord Byron captured my imagination.
 Caroline was also a writer, she wrote poems, and novels in her later life.
 I have read Glenarvon.

 Her life story and her letters sucked me further into the reality of the Regency world which is rarely found in modern-day books.
 Jane Austen wrote fictional, ‘country’ life as she called it, and I want to write fictional ‘Regency’ life rather than simply romance.
 But what I love when I discover gems in my research like Caroline’s story is sharing the real story behind my fiction here too.

 Lady Caroline Lamb was born Caroline Ponsonby, on the 13th November 1785.
 She was the daughter of Frederick Ponsonby, Viscount Duncannon, and Henrietta (known as Harriet), the sister of the infamous Georgiana, Duchess of Devonshire.